okfn/coding-standards/sections/reviews.md

 ### Prioritizing code reviews

 Code reviews should take the highest priority of work during the day.
-When a colleague asks for a review, s/he is asking for work to be validated, and to be unblocked in order to move forward to other tasks.Respect this and address the code review as soon as possible.
+When a colleague asks for a review, s/he is asking for work to be validated, and to be unblocked in order to move forward to other tasks.
+Respect this and address the code review as soon as possible.

 Sometimes, you will be asked to review and you are simply not available (due to meetings or deadlines on the same day - not due to "having your own work to do").
 In such cases, communicate immediately with the colleague requesting review so that s/he can find an alternative.